lplimier/DS_Portfolio/Bop_Bot/README.md

 We replaced the original frames of our training dances with the mean pose for the cluster containing that frame.
 This meant that the dances that were fed into the GPT2 had a limited vocabulary of 52k poses.
 To make the interface with the GPT2 easier, we assigned a unique, fake 5-letter word to each of the poses in our vocabulary.

 After we trained the GPT2 model, we could use it to generate novel dance choreography.
 To generate a novel dance, we first use the trained kmeans model to predict the cluster assignments for each frame in our user’s inputted video.
 We translate this into a short snippet of text, which is used as context for the GPT2 text generation model.
 The model outputs new text that we convert back into video frames.
-Like we did with the LSTM, we render the new frames as our bopbot dancer to create our second novel dance.
+Finally, we render the new frames as our bopbot dancer to create a novel dance.

 ![GPT2](https://github.com/lplimier/Data_Science_Portfolio/blob/master/Images/GPT2.png)